Downtown Bradenton Mixed-Use Development Site

 ||Cash to Seller

 Overview / Comments

-This incredible 1.95+/- acre downtown development site centrally located between U.S. 41, Business 41, Manatee Avenue West and the banks of the Manatee River.
+This incredible 1.95+/- acre downtown development site (subject to ROW vacation) centrally located between U.S. 41, Business 41, Manatee Avenue West and the banks of the Manatee River.
 You can't get more centrally located than that with potential views of the beautiful Manatee River.
 The site is a short walk to the acclaimed Bradenton Riverwalk, Old Main Street's restaurants and bars, The Bishop Museum, The Manatee Performing Arts Center and other downtown amenities.

 The site is zoned T-6, Urban Core which is the most intense designation in the City of Bradenton's form-based code, allowing for a base density of 60 units/acre (up to 200 units/acre subject to City Council approval), max height of 8 stories (up to 20 stories with height bonuses), and the greatest variety of uses.
 There is a 40' wide right-of way running through the property that was previously vacated for the current owner's development plans.
 However the vacation is plan-specific and must be reapplied for with new development plans.